ljiang09/ant-maze-solver/README.md

 <!--
 Things to add:
 - 2 diagrams in the for "solving YOUR problem"
-- visualization of results provided in some format
 - describe what the results mean (analysis), like with performance metrics and graphs
   - run like 10 times, see how many work
   - runtime metrics (bc ACO is computationally expensive)
 - write more in depth about the two other applications of ACO
 - analysis of comparison with other heuristics? basically add some heuristic examples (A* and uhhh)
-- docstring for print_maze_path()
 - make graphs to show results
 - test changing the heuristic
 -->